Living with a stoma will take some adjustment.

 Here are some guidelines that may help ease difficult feelings

-Keep talking: Keep communication open with a loved ones and your ostomy nurse.
+- Keep talking: Keep communication open with a loved ones and your stoma care nurse.
 You may find that discussing your feelings makes you feel better.

-Express yourself creatively: Some people find that writing, painting, drawing or doing other craftwork can be energizing, offer an alternate outlet for difficult feelings, and help focus the mind.
+- Express yourself creatively: Some people find that writing, painting, drawing or doing other craftwork can be energising, offer an alternate outlet for difficult feelings, and help focus the mind.

-Be on the lookout for depression: Though it is normal to feel sad or “blue” for a week or two after surgery, these feelings should go away as you heal.
-If these feelings worsen, or you have any of the following symptoms, talk to your doctor or ostomy nurse right away.
+- Be on the lookout for depression: Though it is normal to feel sad or “blue” for a week or two after surgery, these feelings should go away as you heal.
+If these feelings worsen, or you have any of the following symptoms, talk to your doctor or stoma care nurse right away.
 The sooner you seek help, the sooner you will start feeling better.

 Be on the lookout for depression: